-None of our named executive officers had any outstanding equity awards as of December 31, 2014.
+Other than Messrs.
+Nadji and Louie, none of our named executive officers had any outstanding equity awards as of December 31, 2015.
 For further information regarding the DSUs granted to our named executive officers, see the discussion under the heading "Nonqualified Deferred Compensation."